UFC Fight Night: Cyborg vs. Lansberg: Predictions & Analysis

 A few statistical edges stand out.
 Justino throws significantly more leather — a 19.3 sig. strike per minute gap.
 Lansberg is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Lansberg has tighter striking defense, making opponents miss more often.

 The Pick: Cristiane Justino over Lina Lansberg.
 The model is firm on this one: Justino at 93%.
-The market and our model are aligned — the line looks fair.
+Notably, the betting market has Justino at 90% implied while our model sees 93% — a 4-point disagreement that could signal value.

 Renan Barao vs Phillipe Nover